We get it-- math isn’t fun.

 Judy Willis, author of the Psychology Today article, notes that stress centered around math comes from a variety of triggers, including pre-existing stereotypes, parent’s opinions on math, the difficulty of math as it gets more and more advanced, and the fear of making a mistake.

 “Joy and enthusiasm are absolutely essential for learning to happen,” Willis writes. “--Literally, scientifically, and as a matter of research.
 Attentive focus and sustained effort are limited brain commodities.”
 And if there’s no joy or enthusiasm, it’s much more difficult for kids to actually attain the information they’re studying, no matter how long they’re sitting in front of their textbook.

 Many people, both young and old, have come from a long line of pre-existing frustrations with math, as well as the sheer fact that math isn’t all that easy to most people.

 In Lawrence Potter’s Mathematics Minus Fear: How to Make Math Fun and Beneficial to Your Everyday Life, the classroom is described as a place that doesn’t necessarily induce positive learning.

 “Just like any environment, the conditions of the mathematics classroom affect its inhabitants.
 The fear of getting an answer wrong means that for most the best chance of survival is silence” (Lawrence 4).

 When fear is being overpowered by the yearning of mastering new skills, results can get disastrous, as has been decades upon decades of math failures, tears, frustrations, and negativity surrounding math.

-When Marsha began working with Elephant Learning with Khalia, Haskell and Jozette, she realized how easily it was for her different little learners to get the individualized attention they needed.
+When Marsha began working with Elephant Learning with Khalia, Haskell, and Jozette, she realized how easy it was for her different little learners to get the individualized attention they needed.

 With Elephant Learning, each student’s lesson is personalized to their own specific needs.